Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Introduction

-In spite of a big number of obtained results, one may say that (the motivic part of) this paper raises more questions than it answers.
+In spite of a large number of results obtained, one may say that (the motivic part of) this paper raises more questions than it answers.
 Indeed, although we show that the motives of the varieties in $\cX_G$ decompose into sums of shifts of $M_\tau$ (and find a restriction on $\tau$ in terms of a given variety), we do not precisely determine this decomposition (even for $G$ simple of inner type $\cat{A}$): we neither know how many copies of $M_\tau$ (for a given $\tau$ and a given variety) do really appear in the decomposition, nor do we determine the shifting numbers.
-Moreover, the understanding of the structure of the motives $M_\tau$ themselves, which we provide for $G$ simple of inner type $\cat{A}$ (the case of our main interest here), is not satisfactory.
-It may happen that $M_{m,D}$ is always the whole motive of the variety $X(p^m,D)$ (that is, the motive of this variety probably is indecomposable): we do not possess a single counter-example.
+Moreover, the understanding of the structure of the motives $M_\tau$ themselves, which we provide for $G$ simple of inner type $\cat{A}$ (our main case of interest), is not satisfactory.
+It could be that $M_{m,D}$ is always the whole motive of the variety $X(p^m,D)$ (that is, the motive of this variety probably is indecomposable): we do not possess a single counter-example.
 In fact, the variety $X(p^m,D)$ {\em is} indecomposable for certain values of $p$, $n$, and $m$.
-Two cases are known for a long time: $m=0$ (the Severi-Brauer case, see Corollary \ref{SB-cor}) and $m=1$ with $p=2=n$ (reducing the exponent of $D$ to $2$, we come to the case of an Albert quadric here).
-The Albert case is generalized in Theorem \ref{2-2^n}.
-The other values of $p,n,m$ should be studied in this regard.
+Two cases have been known for a long time: $m=0$ (the Severi-Brauer case, see Corollary \ref{SB-cor}) and $m=1$ with $p=2=n$ (reducing the exponent of $D$ to $2$, we come to the case of an Albert quadric here).
+The Albert case is generalized to arbitrary $n$ in Theorem \ref{2-2^n}.
+The remaining values of $p,n,m$ should be studied in this regard.\footnote{Recently, Maksim Zhykhovich has shown that for each of the remaining values of $p,n,m$ the corresponding variety {\em is decomposable}, \cite{maksim}.}